SuperboGiuseppe/dncs_lab2/README.md

 - On the Frontend python library called pyvis used.
 - On the backend vagrant scripts used to create the virtual machines.
 - On the backend, we have created a mechanism that converts the Vagrant scripts into the HTML formats in order to be compatible with the pyvis.
+- A virtual machine created separately to manage the dashboard that runs along automatically with vagrant topologies.

 <!-- CONTRIBUTING -->